 Not all calendar raffles look the same.
 Here are six proven formats to match your community, your timeline, and your goals.

-Practical tip: Keep daily prizes in the $10–$25 range and save larger prizes ($100+) for the first of each month.
+A full-year daily drawing — one winner every single day for 365 days.
+This is the marathon version.
+Keep daily prizes in the $10–$25 range and save larger prizes ($100+) for the first of each month.
 This keeps costs manageable while maintaining excitement.

 A weekly drawing for an entire year, with every prize sourced from local businesses.
 Each week highlights a different business — a bakery, a gym, a bookstore, a restaurant.
-It’s part fundraiser, part community celebration.
+It's part fundraiser, part community celebration.
+Approach businesses with a sponsorship deck showing how many calendars you plan to sell.
+The visibility angle sells itself — their name on 500+ calendars hanging in local homes.

-A 30-day December calendar with daily draws leading up to Christmas or New Year’s.
+A 30-day December calendar with daily draws leading up to Christmas or New Year's.
 This taps into the natural excitement of the holiday season and makes a great gift.
 Prizes can be holiday-themed — gift baskets, tree ornaments, hot cocoa kits.
+Start selling in early November and position it as a "gift that gives back."

 A January wellness-themed raffle with weekly or daily prizes related to health and self-improvement.
 Think gym memberships, yoga class passes, healthy meal kits, wellness subscriptions, or fitness gear.
+January is when local gyms and health food stores are actively looking for new customers — they'll be happy to donate prizes in exchange for visibility.

 An August calendar with daily or weekly draws featuring school supplies, family experiences, and kid-friendly prizes.
 Perfect for school PTAs and youth-focused nonprofits.
-Think backpack bundles, bookstore gift cards, family movie passes.
+Think backpack bundles, bookstore gift cards, and family movie passes.
+Sell at school registration events, back-to-school nights, and through parent email lists.

 A 12-month calendar with one big monthly food-related prize.
 Restaurant gift cards, cooking class vouchers, gourmet food baskets, meal delivery subscriptions.
 Each month could have a culinary theme — BBQ in July, pumpkin spice in October, holiday feasts in December.
+Feature each month's restaurant prominently on the calendar design to attract higher-value prize donations.

 Decide on your timeline (daily, weekly, or monthly draws), duration (one month, a quarter, or a full year), and theme.
 Match it to your community.
 A school PTA might go with Back-to-School Bonanza.
 A community foundation might choose 52 Weeks of Local Love.